boschresearch/amira_blender_rendering/docs/datasets.rst

 Scenarios
 ~~~~~~~~~

-The firm dataset consists of 6 different `scenarios`, numbered from 0 to 5, each
+The workstation scenarios blender file consists of 6 different `scenarios`,
-only slightly different from the other.
-For instance, while one scenario might
+numbered from 0 to 5, each only slightly different from the other.
+For instance,
-be an empty table, another might have boxes in the environment as well.
+while one scenario might be an empty table, another might have boxes in the
+environment as well.
+For the PhIRM dataset, we rendered scenarios 0, 1, 3.

 Configurations